 You will need to find and fix the backdoor used to inject this data into your website.
 See our guide on how to find and fix a backdoor in a hacked WordPress site.

-3. Your Site’s Homepage is Defaced
+3. Your Website’s Homepage is Defaced

-Most hacking attempts do not deface your site’s home page because they want to remain unnoticed for as long as possible.
+Most hacking attempts do not deface your site’s homepage because they want to remain unnoticed for as long as possible.

 However, some hackers may deface your website to announce that it has been hacked.
 Such hackers usually replace your homepage with their own message.
-Some hackers may even try to extort money from site owners.
+Some may even try to extort money from site owners.

 If you are unable to login to your WordPress site, then there is a chance that hackers may have deleted your admin account from WordPress.

 There are other ways to add an admin account using phpMyAdmin or via FTP.
-However, your site will remain unsafe until you figure out how a hacker got into your website.
+However, your site will remain unsafe until you figure out how the hackers got into your website.

 5. Suspicious User Accounts in WordPress